dareid/sparkcore.thingspeak/README.md

 ### 2. Create thingspeak object

-To use the library, an instance of the thingspeak class should be instaniated.
+To use the library, an instance of the thingspeak class should be instantiated.
 The constructor requires a channel API key to be provided.
 This key can be obtained from the thingspeak website, more details available [here](https://thingspeak.com/docs/channels#api_keys).

 ```cpp
     ThingSpeakLibrary::ThingSpeak thingspeak ("YOUR-CHANNEL-KEY");